juanfont/headscale/docs/running-headscale-openbsd.md

 # Running headscale on OpenBSD

+!!! warning "Community documentation"

+    This page is not actively maintained by the headscale authors and is written by community members.
+It is _not_ verified by `headscale` developers.

+    **It might be outdated and it might miss necessary steps**.

 ## Goal

 This documentation has the goal of showing a user how-to install and run `headscale` on OpenBSD 7.1.